 A fundamental aspect of this project is the value of using software agents as the basis for the solution.
-Clearly any number of technologies could be used to solve this problem, however, software agents provide three key architectural advantages that we believe improved the overall solution.
+Any number of technologies could be used, however, software agents provide three key architectural advantages that we believe improved the overall solution.
 Agents have the ability to communicate at a higher level, and in a more general manner then do traditional objects.
 This provides generality among the information agents and the whiteboard agents.
 Agents can move, fail, or ignore messages, yet the system easily continues.
 Agents are typically designed to derive information from ontologies.
 This concept allow for rules and information to be easily changed, without having to rewrite software.
 This was very important for the information agents.
 During this project, a few of the newspaper formats we were using changed without warning.
 These changes were quickly fixed by simply adjusting the RDF ontologies.
 Another benefit we observed with agents was the ability to move from one system to another.
-This concept allows us to rapidly adapt to changes in hardware configurations, technology however, the first being the temptation to build a simple object system and call the objects agents.
+This concept allows us to rapidly adapt to changes in hardware configurations, load balance work, and adjust the priority of agents.
+The drawback with this mobility is that the agents must work within a trusted environment, or be restricted to being little more than an applet.
+We found the agent concept very well suited to this problem.
+There are several limitations of agent technology however, the first being the temptation to build a simple object system and call the objects agents.
 At this stage in the evolution of agent technology, this appears to be a common problem.
 The second limitation is a fairly steep learning curve about what agents are, and how they are developed.
 There are a number of frameworks; however, which frameworks are suitable for production use is often unclear.
 Lastly, there are some modest efforts in standardization, however, without broad agreement on agent protocol, ontologies, and trust in the network, the full potential of this technology may never be reached.